rhel-labs/instruqt/satellite-advanced-topics-6-17/03-image-mode/assignment.md

 Here you can also see the "Running image" details which we will need to use in the next step.
 This information is populated only after the bootc status job is run or approximately every 4 hours.

-Update image mode hosts
+Update the container image
 ===
+The container image running on `rhel2` is stored in a quay.io registry.
+We want to modify that image.
+We'll use the host `rhel1` to pull down that container image from quay.io and update it.

-Navigate to the rhel1 terminal.
+Navigate to the `rhel1` terminal.

 ```bash,run
 cat <<EOT > Containerfile